Some Loci of Rational Cubic Fourfolds: Preliminary results

 Let us state an interesting consequence of the two previous results and of the definition of generalized OADP variety.

 \begin{cor} Let $X\subset\p^N$ be a non degenerate reduced algebraic set scheme-theoretically defined by quadratic forms such that their Koszul syzygies are generated by linear syzygies.
-If through a general point of $\p^N$ there passes a finite number of secant lines to $X$, then $X\subset\p^N$ is a generalized OADP variety.
+If through a general point of $\p^N$ there passes a positive finite number of secant lines to $X$, then $X\subset\p^N$ is a generalized OADP variety.

-In particular a small algebraic set $X\subset\p^N$ such that through a general point of $\p^N$ there passes a finite number of secant lines to $X$ is a generalized OADP variety. \end{cor} \begin{proof} Since $X$ is scheme-theoretically defined by quadratic forms the map $\phi$ defined in Proposition \ref{verme} contracts secant lines to $X$ to points.
-Thus the closure of the fiber of $\phi$ passing through a general point $p\in \p^N$ is a linear space $L_p$ cutting $X$ along a quadric hypersurface in $L_p$ by Proposition \ref{verme}.
-Then $\dim(L_p)=1$ because otherwise through $p$ would pass infinitely many secant lines to $X$ contrary to our assumption.
+In particular a small algebraic set $X\subset\p^N$ such that through a general point of $\p^N$ there passes a positive finite number of secant lines to $X$ is a generalized OADP variety. \end{cor}

+\begin{proof} Let $f_0,\ldots, f_M$ be the quadratic forms defining $X$ and let $\phi:\p^N\map\p^M$ be the associated rational map.
+By Proposition \ref{verme} the closure of the fiber of $\phi$ passing through a general point $p\in \p^N$ is a positive dimensional linear space $L_p$ containing all the secant lines to $X$ passing through $p$ ($\phi$ contracts these secant lines to the point $\phi(p)$).
+Then $L_p\cap X$ is a quadric hypersurface in $L_p$ by Proposition \ref{verme}.
+Moreover, $\dim(L_p)=1$ because otherwise through $p$ would pass infinitely many secant lines to the positive dimensional quadric $L_p\cap X$ and a fortiori to $X$, contrary to our assumption.
 In conclusion $L_p$ is the unique secant line to $X$ passing through $p$. \end{proof}